 The fit is pretty bad and a lot of sanding and filling was needed.
 The tail exhaust pipe does not fit inside.

 This kit is not recommended but at

 the time it looked promising.
 It was made nevertheless in a scheme for

 Before the decals were applied, a

 was applied to prevent decal "silvering".

-That completed this North Korean MiG-15 and is a nice model in the World Air Force collection.
+That completed this North Korean MiG-15bis "FAGOT-B" and is a nice model in the World Air Force collection.
 The nose weight was to low, so to prevent "tail sitting", a rod was set below the aft fuselage.

 The Peoples Democratic Republic of Korea ("North Korea") was established after decades of occupation by Japan and at the end of the Second World War as Korea was divided in 2 zones: north occupied by the Soviet Union and south occupied by the USA.
 Two countries were formed.
 An invasion in June 1950 led to the dramatic Korean War with West and Russian and Chinese involvement.
 The war ended in July 1953 though no peace treaty was signed.
 Still as of today, there is a sort of "cease fire".
 The PDRK is ruled for decades by the Kim Young family.